Three Easy Steps to Certification

 The purpose of the CCHT Practice Test is to allow candidates for the CCHT examination to practice with a test similar in content and format to the actual CCHT examination.
 However, no questions on the CCHT Practice Test will be on the actual CCHT examination.
 Taking the CCHT Practice Test is not required and does not guarantee a similar result on the CCHT examination.

 The fee for the test is $30.
 The CCHT Practice Test contains 50 multiple-choice questions available in two modes: Practice Mode provides the correct answer and rationale after each question, while Test Mode holds the results until the end of the test.
 Both modes at the end of the test provide a Score Report which displays your score and breakdown of percentage correct in each area of the test blueprint.
-The actual CCHT examination contains 150 questions in three hours and requires a correct response rate of 74% correct to pass.

 To purchase the CCHT Practice Exam, please read the Terms of Agreement and click the appropriate button below.